 There may be opportunities to work remotely depending on their role/ employer.

-If a family member who lives with a member receives a shielding letter further please see the sections on shielding and alternative accommodation.
+If a family member who lives with a member receives a shielding letter, please see the sections on 'shielding' above.

 You should escalate your concerns to your line manager in the first instance, having checked your employer’s COVID-19 response policy.
 The RCN has advice on how staff can approach raising concerns should your manager be unsupportive.

 Further guidance for employees and employers is also available.